Skip to content

 Is there PFAS in Northern Virginia water?

-According to EWG testing, tap water samples from Northern Virginia contained PFAS at levels higher than other parts of the D.C. metro area, with detections reported in the range of about 6 to 62 ppt depending on location.
+In parts of it, yes.
+EWG testing found Northern Virginia tap water samples with PFAS higher than other parts of the D.C. metro area, with detections reported in the range of about 6 to 62 ppt depending on location.
+The wide range is the key point: it really varies by where exactly you are, so a local check beats assuming.

 What are disinfection byproducts in Virginia water?